etf-validator/governance/TOR/Contribution.md

 [Steering Group](https://github.com/etf-validator/governance/blob/master/TOR/Steering_Group.adoc)
 which is supported by a
 [Technical Committee (TC)](https://github.com/etf-validator/governance/blob/master/TOR/Technical_Committee.adoc)
 in technical matters.
-Your Pull Request will be reviewed by the TC.
+Your Pull Request will be reviewed by the Technical Committee.

 ## Pull Request Process